xCounsel/adminpays/projects.md

 ---
 layout: projects
-title: Projects
+title: What we do
 show_collection: projects
 description: >
   Hi there!
-You can find the details on our experience related to domain names below.
+You can find below the details on our legal team's experience and services related to domain names and domain disputes.
 no_groups: true
 ---